xe05/fleetingxe/Game Tracker.md

 # Game Tracker

 I made the table of contents to list the games by the year I played.
 I considered the word "play" in both running as GM and playing as player in any games.
-However, there are some ongoing campaigns that I am currently playing - see below.
+However, there are some ongoing campaigns that I am currently playing.

 ## Ongoing Campaigns
 - Project Hunger » *The Resistance Toolbox by RRD* (2022 - present)